kvannotten/sshelper/README.md

 ```

+You can also define labels in both JSON and YAML config files.
+These files will be merged at runtime.

 After you have added a configuration file with labels, servers and commands, you can do stuff like this:

     $ sshelper my_label1